 - Install a generator-ready electrical service panel to run generator-powered shop HVAC, fans, and heaters to dry out the house and reduce water damage during post-storm recovery when electric power outages are common.

 - Buy flood insurance.

-Damage from storms varies depending on the category of the storm and the location of the house.
-The main risks from storms are falling trees, poles, and flying debris, power outages from days to months, major flooding and excess rain, and loss of water supply.
-In all categories, there is a risk of damage or full removal of the roof, sidings, and other exterior elements, structural damage (walls, roof) to complete displacement or destruction of the house.
-In storm risk areas:
+Damage from hurricanes varies depending on the storm category and the house location.
+The main risks from hurricanes are falling trees, poles, flying debris, power outages from days to months, major flooding and excess rain, and loss of water supply.
+In all storm categories, there is a risk of damage or full removal of the roof, sidings, and other exterior elements, structural damage (walls, roof) to complete displacement or destruction of the house.

 - Anchoring walls properly to foundations.